TREATMENT IN GEORGIA

 The Role of Holistic Therapies in Dual Diagnosis Treatment

 Increasingly, clinicians have come to appreciate the important role of holistic and experiential therapies in drug and alcohol rehab and in co-occurring disorder treatment.
-Bluff Plantation offers a range of options, including yoga and meditation, animal-assisted therapy, art therapy, horticulture therapy, and exercise programs.
+Bluff offers a range of options, including yoga and meditation, animal-assisted therapy, art therapy, horticulture therapy, and exercise programs.
 These activities are known to alleviate symptoms of stress, anxiety, and depression in all people, not just those with mental health or substance use disorders.
 For people in recovery, these activities are that much more beneficial.

 We believe that a combination of treatments, personalized for each individual, is necessary to treat co-occurring disorders that are as complex as addiction and mental illness.
 Our goal is to ensure patients have an accurate diagnosis, receive care that treats the whole person, and develop the skills to overcome addiction and mental health disorder.